-From thirty to forty years ago the name “Dodge City” was almost a synonym for outlawry of every description.
-Today Dodge City is one of the thriving and prosperous towns of southwestern Kansas, a city of peace and order, of good homes, good schools and churches, and a citizenship that for worth and enterprise will equal that of any town of similar size in the state.
-The transformation and reformation have been accomplished through the efforts of men stout of heart and of noble purpose, who truly desired a better order of things and bent their energies to attain it.
+From 30 to 40 years ago, the name “Dodge City” was almost a synonym for outlawry of every description.
+Today , Dodge City is one of the thriving and prosperous towns of southwestern Kansas, a city of peace and order, good homes, good schools and churches, and a citizenship that will equal worth and enterprise that of any town of similar size in the state.
+The transformation and reformation have been accomplished through the efforts of men stout of heart and noble purpose who truly desired a better order of things and bent their energies to attain it.

-For a few years he lived with an uncle at Hagerstown, Maryland, where he received limited educational advantages, and at the age of fourteen went out into the world to make his own way.
-At Waynesboro, Pennsylvania, he secured employment as a salesman in a jewelry store and remained there five years.
+For a few years, he lived with an uncle in Hagerstown, Maryland, where he received limited educational advantages and, at the age of 14, he went out into the world to make his own way.
+At Waynesboro, Pennsylvania, he secured employment as a salesman in a jewelry store and remained there for five years.

 In 1872 he started west, working his way by repairing and cleaning clocks.
-He reached Lawrence, Kansas in June and from there went to Abilene and then to Ellsworth.
+He reached Lawrence, Kansas, in June and from there went to Abilene and then to Ellsworth.
 July found him at Great Bend.
-After several months’ employment there as a hack driver he gave up that work and engaged in the ice business on his own account.
+After several months of employment there as a hack driver, he gave up that work and engaged in the ice business on his own account.
 That proved a profitable venture.
-In September, 1874, he removed to Dodge City and with five teams began to fill a contract he had secured to haul cross ties for the Santa Fe railroad, then being built through to Colorado.
-This occupied his attention for several months, but in 1875 he returned to Dodge City, where he opened a livery business and conducted it for twenty-four years.
+In September 1874, he removed to Dodge City and, with five teams, began to fill a contract he had secured to haul cross ties for the Santa Fe railroad, then being built through to Colorado.
+This occupied his attention for several months, but in 1875 he returned to Dodge City, where he opened a livery business and conducted it for 24 years.

 He made Dodge City be good and is now esteemed by all for his good work in this direction.
 Unlike many men who occupied the office of sheriff in those “wild days,” Mr. Bell was never accused of shooting a man or of using drastic means in effecting an arrest.

 When the government abandoned Fort Dodge as a military post, there was a lack of decision among the people as to the best use to be made of the grounds and buildings.
 It was Mr. Bell who originated the idea of converting the place into a State Soldiers’ Home.
-He broached the project to John McEvalla and Captain Howard, old soldiers of Dodge City, who secured a favorable resolution from their Grand Army Post.
+He broached the project to John McEvalla and Captain Howard, old Dodge City soldiers, who secured a favorable resolution from their Grand Army Post.

-He has always manifested a great regard and kindness for the old veterans of the Civil War, and was not only the means of securing the State Soldiers’ Home at Fort Dodge, but when the district reunion of soldiers was held there Mr. Bell, almost wholly alone, secured and collected about $1,000 to defray expenses, besides which he contributed largely of his own means to their entertainment and comfort.
+He has always manifested great regard and kindness for the old veterans of the Civil War and was not only the means of securing the State Soldiers’ Home at Fort Dodge but when the district reunion of soldiers was held there Mr. Bell, almost wholly alone, secured and collected about $1,000 to defray expenses, besides which he contributed largely of his own means to their entertainment and comfort.
 It was through his efforts that the reunion was held there.

-Mr. Bell is a member of the American Auto Association and of the Touring Club of America.
-The penniless boy of forty-four years ago is today a wealthy man.
-He has made it in Kansas, by brawn, brain and intelligent and industrious effort.
-Besides his garage he has an 8,000-acre ranch near Dodge City, where he raises horses and is extensively engaged in the cattle business.
+Mr. Bell is a member of the American Auto Association and the Touring Club of America.
+The penniless boy of 44 years ago is today a wealthy man.
+He has made it in Kansas by brawn, brain, and intelligent and industrious effort.
+Besides his garage, he has an 8,000-acre ranch near Dodge City, where he raises horses and is extensively engaged in the cattle business.

 Mr. Bell was married on August 1, 1874, to Miss Josephine Dugan, a daughter of James Dugan, a farmer of Barber County, Kansas.
-To this union was born one son, Hamilton B. Bell, Jr., born November 22, 1876, who is now a traveling salesman, with headquarters at Salt Lake City, Utah.
+To this union was born one son, Hamilton B. Bell, Jr., born November 22, 1876, who is now a traveling salesman with headquarters at Salt Lake City, Utah.
 Mrs. Bell died on October 7, 1900.
 Mr. Bell is a Knight Templar Mason, a Noble of the Mystic Shrine, and a member of the Benevolent and Protective Order of Elks.
-During the thirty-five years or more of his residence a Dodge City no citizen has been more closely identified with its upbuilding and with the development of southwestern Kansas than has Mr. Bell.
-Generous to a fault, he has both made and spent fortunes, but he still remains an active and energetic business man, wealthy, popular, and occupying an enviable position in the love and esteem of his fellow citizens.
+During the 35 years or more of his residence, a Dodge City, no citizen has been more closely identified with its upbuilding and southwestern Kansas development than has Mr. Bell.
+Generous to a fault, he has both made and spent fortunes.
+However, he remains an active and energetic businessman, wealthy, popular, and occupying an enviable position in his fellow citizens’ love and esteem.

-Editor’s Note: After this 1912 account, Hamilton Bell continued to live in Dodge City until his death in 1947.
-He was the longest living Old West Sheriff and Marshal in the history of the American West.
-Living in lawless Dodge City during its boisterous cattle days, he was acquainted and or friends with such men as Wyatt Earp, Doc Holliday, Luke Short, Bat Masterson and numerous other colorful Old West characters.
-The rigid, stand-up lawman who seldom drew his guns and never shot a man during his 30 years of law enforcement, arrested more outlaws, with a warrant, than any other lawman in the West.
-He retired about 1911 and, at the age of ninety, was operating a pet shop in Dodge City, selling canaries, his favorite bird.
+Editor’s Note: After this 1912 account, Hamilton Bell lived in Dodge City until he died in 1947.
+He was the longest-living Old West Sheriff and Marshal in the history of the American West.
+Living in lawless Dodge City during its boisterous cattle days, he was acquainted with such men as Wyatt Earp, Doc Holliday, Luke Short, Bat Masterson, and numerous other colorful Old West characters.
+The rigid, stand-up lawman who seldom drew his guns and never shot a man during his 30 years of law enforcement arrested more outlaws, with a warrant than any other lawman in the West.
+He retired about 1911 and, at the age of 90, was operating a pet shop in Dodge City, selling canaries, his favorite bird.